Spring pruning simplified – It's easier than you think!Greenthumb

-Spring is here!
-But wait, how can it be spring when it is still so cold?
-The signs are all around us with the spring blossoms and our gardens are waking up from their winter slumber.
+Spring feels like it is here!
+The signs are all around us with the blossoms and our gardens are waking up from their winter slumber.
 Although we can still expect some chilly weather in the near future, in general, it is getting warmer.
 As a result of the mild winter we have had so far, the roses here at the Nursery haven’t even lost their leaves yet.
 Still, now is the time for pruning certain plants to ensure that they perform at their best this coming season.

 Pruning always encourages new growth which can be tender to the cold so be mindful of cold fronts sweeping through.
 Try to time your pruning to coincide with milder weather.
 This will give the new growth time to toughen up before it has to face potential freezing temperatures.
 But enough about all this winter talk, let’s get to work.